 About Scott Rasmussen

-Scott is the author of Mad as Hell: How the Tea Party Movement Is Fundamentally Remaking Our Two-Party System and In Search of Self-Governance.
-His upcoming book, The People's Money, is being published in January by Threshold, an imprint of Simon and Schuster.
-The new book demonstrates how the American people are the solution to budget issues, rather than the problem, and shows specific proposals supported by a majority of voters that would balance the budget, completely eliminate the federal debt and prepare the nation for the twenty-first century.
+Scott became a New York Times bestselling author with The People's Money (published by Threshold, an imprint of Simon and Schuster).
+The book demonstrated how the American people are the solution to budget issues, rather than the problem.
+It showed specific proposals supported by a majority of voters that would balance the budget, completely eliminate the federal debt and prepare the nation for the 21st century.

 Scott has been published in The Wall Street Journal, USA Today, The Washington Post, Los Angeles Times, The Boston Globe, Investor's Business Daily, The Christian Science Monitor and other major publications.
 He is a frequent guest on Fox News, CNBC, BBC and other major media outlets.
 He also has appeared on The Colbert Report on Comedy Central.

 Scott speaks regularly at events and with the media, providing meaningful analysis and commentary about current events, underlying trends and the questions that Americans are curious about.

 He is an especially harsh critic of crony capitalism and the unholy alliance between big government and big business.
 He also believes that the gap between the American people and their political leaders is bigger today than at any time since 1776.

 In an earlier book, In Search of Self-Governance, Scott noted that “the American people do not want to be governed from the left, the right, or even the center.
 They want to govern themselves.”